Supersagee/AiSeasonCreator/README.md

 ***AiSeasonCreator***

-The purpose of this program is to create AI seasons based on the the iRacing multiplayer seasons with minimal effort.
+The purpose of this program is to create AI seasons and rosters based on the iRacing multiplayer seasons, along with editing existing user rosters with minimal effort.

-The seasons created based on the the series that is chosen will contain the proper tracks, cars, time/laps, etc. in order to match the multiplayer series.
+The AI seasons that are created will contain the proper tracks, cars, time/laps, etc. in order to match the multiplayer series.

 Keep in mind that some cars and tracks are not AI enabled.